0xafz/vim-commands/README.md

 - ## Search

   - `/\C<search_word>` for case senstive search
+  - `:noh` to turn off highlighting until the next search:
   - place cursor on word and do `Shift+#` for next matching word

 - ## Insert around selection